kevinkhang2909/ML-learning-journey/nlp/string_matching/stringmatch.md

 This post focuses in on "fuzzy" matching and how this can help to automate significant challenges in a large number of data science workflows through:
-- Deduplication: Finding similar categories or entities in a data set (for example, we may need to combine ‘D J Trump’, ‘D. Trump’ and ‘Donald Trump’ into the same entity).
+- Deduplication: Finding similar names in a data set (Ex: we need to combine ‘D J Trump’, ‘D. Trump’ and ‘Donald Trump’ into the same entity).

 For the human reader it is obvious that both **D J Trump** and **Donald Trump** are the same name.
 However for a computer these are completely different making spotting these nearly identical strings difficult.